Last Updated on

 But actually, as I will show you, Thai’s ARE doing SOME of the KEY modern conditioning work done in the west, but they just are not calling it by any fancy name nor do they have any real understanding WHY and HOW these methods are so effective.

-If you’ve ever come to Thailand to train, you’ll quickly see most of the Thai gyms around are the old school type and have no clue about strength training & conditioning or any sort of modern sport science training methods now utilized in the west for pretty much every sport now.
+If you’ve ever come to Thailand to train, you’ll quickly see most of the Thai gyms around are the old school type and have no clue about strength training & conditioning or any sort of modern sports science training methods now utilized in the west for pretty much every sport now clover bootloader.

 They simply do what they’ve always been doing for decades: basic conditioning like long runs, and hard training sessions twice a day.